 Hi.
-It’s only taken me nearly 32 years of life; a couple of sobrieties; a year at an MFA program and a year at another; decreasing and increasing my Prozac (or whatever the generic name is that’s too hard to spell); gaining and losing one-hundred pounds, over and over again; and finally taking an oath of celibacy (after a dude asked me for a photo of my vagina last week and I sent him one of my armpit instead) to finally realize that I am writing a collection of dark humor essays about living in my messy body.
+It’s only taken me 32 years of life; a couple of sobrieties; an MS diagnosis; decreasing and increasing my Prozac (or whatever the generic name is that’s too hard to spell); gaining and losing one-hundred pounds, over and over again; and finally taking an oath of celibacy (after a dude asked me for a photo of my vagina and I sent him one of my armpit instead) to finally realize that I am writing a collection of dark humor essays about the absurdities of living in this body.

 Titles in Progress:

-3. To The White Boys On Tinder Who Keep Telling Me They Love Latin Food, Especially Flan
+5. To the White Boys On Tinder Who Keep Telling Me They Love Latin Food, Especially Flan

 ***Note: We can only choose from these titles.
-I’ve tattooed all of them to my inner thigh to help me remember.
+I’ve tattooed all of them into the shape of a cute braid around my thigh to help me remember.

-The story is set in present day and follows the friendship of Cristina and her best friend René, as they come of age in a Latinx barrio in Miami.
-Their friendship falls apart when Cristina gets to leave for college, but comes back together several years later, just before a deadly tragedy changes their lives, and the lives of everyone in their community, forever.
+The story is set in present day and follows the friendship of Cristina and her best friend Roberto, as they come of age in a Latinx barrio in Miami.
+Their friendship falls apart when Cristina is awarded a prestigious scholarship and leaves for college.
+But they come back together, several years later, just before a deadly tragedy changes their lives, and the lives of everyone in their neighborhood, forever.

 Short Story Collection: Smash